Fluci/croc/coding_guidelines.md

 	| destructor               | no u. d. destructor  |
 	| move constructor         | no u. d. copy constructor, copy assignment operator or destructor |
 	| move assignment operator | no u. d. copy constructor, copy assingment operator or destructor |
+- Careful about the One-Definition Rule.
+[Andrzej's C++ blog](https://akrzemi1.wordpress.com/2016/11/28/the-one-definition-rule/)
+- Interface design: Don't surprise your users.
+- Definition substitutability: <cite>the derived class is allowed (not required) to add (not remove) public methods, and for each public method inherited from the base class, the derived class is allowed (not required) to weaken preconditions and/or strengthen postconditions (not the other way around).
+Further the derived class is allowed to have completely different constructors, static methods, and non-public methods.</cite> [isocpp FAQ](https://isocpp.org/wiki/faq/proper-inheritance#circle-ellipse-behavior)
+- Know the trade-off with defensive checks (bad for static analyzers <-> good for robust coding) [Andrzej's C++ blog](https://akrzemi1.wordpress.com/2016/12/12/concealing-bugs/)